Killing of Breonna Taylor: Autopsy and death certificate

 An autopsy was conducted on Taylor, and her cause of death was determined to be homicide.
 The death certificate also notes that she received five gunshot wounds to the body.
-The coroner denied The Courier-Journal's request for a copy of the autopsy.
-The newspaper was appealing to the attorney general's office as of July 17, 2020.
+The coroner denied The Courier-Journal's request for a copy of the autopsy, and the newspaper was appealing to the Attorney General's office as of July 17, 2020.
+The newspaper's appeal to the Attorney General's office was denied but the autopsy report was publicly released on September 25, 2020.

 Investigations into the three police officers

 The police filed an incident report that claimed that Taylor had no injuries and that no forced entry occurred.
 The police department said that technical errors led to a nearly entirely blank malformed report.

 Local and state investigation

 All three officers involved in the shooting were placed on administrative reassignment pending the outcome of an investigation by the police department's internal Professional Integrity Unit.
-On May 20, 2020, the investigation's findings were given to Daniel Cameron, Attorney General of Kentucky, to determine whether any officer should be criminally charged.
+On May 20, 2020, the investigation's findings were given to Daniel Cameron, the attorney general of Kentucky, to determine whether any officer should be criminally charged.
 Louisville Mayor Greg Fischer also asked the FBI and U.S. Attorney's Office to review the findings.

 In early June, Fischer called for Officer Hankison to be removed from the Louisville Police Merit Board, which reviews appeals from police officers in departmental disciplinary matters.
 Hankison was one of five members of the board, which consists of three civilians and two police officers selected by the River City Fraternal Order of Police.
 On June 19, three months after Taylor's killing, Louisville Metro Police interim chief Robert Schroeder sent Hankison a letter notifying him that Schroeder had begun termination proceedings against him.
 The letter accused Hankison of violating departmental policies on the use of deadly force by "wantonly and blindly" firing into Taylor's apartment without determining whether any person presented "an immediate threat" or whether there were "any innocent persons present".
 The letter also cited past disciplinary action taken against Hankison by the department, including for reckless conduct.
 Hankison was formally fired four days later (June 23); he had ten days (until July 3) to appeal his termination to the Louisville Police Merit Board.
 That appeal was delayed until the termination of the criminal investigation.

 On September 23, 2020, a state grand jury indicted Hankison on three counts of wanton endangerment for endangering a neighboring family of three when shots he fired penetrated their apartment.
 He faced up to five years in prison and a fine for each count.
 Bullets also entered the upstairs apartment of a black family but no charges were filed.
 An attorney for Taylor's family criticized this decision, stating: "Three counts for the shots into the apartment of the white neighbors, but no counts for the shots into the apartment of the black neighbors upstairs above Breonna's".
 Neither Hankison nor the two other officers involved in the raid were indicted for Taylor's death.